fix8mt/conjure_enum/README.md

 this library offers a streamlined and powerful way to add reflection capabilities to your C++ enums and other types.
 We've optimized the core functionality, focusing on the main features developers usually want.
 We've also added general purpose typename reflection for any type.

+For the latest cutting edge changes, see the [dev branch](https://github.com/fix8mt/conjure_enum/tree/dev).

 ## b) Embracing C++20

 `conjure_enum`[^1] takes full advantage of recently added C++20 features.
 We've leveraged the convenience of `std::source_location` and